dkrichards86/gotodo/README.md

-   edit          Edits an existing todo pri           Updates the priority of a todo depri         Removes the priority from a todo addproject    Adds a new project to a todo addcontext    Adds a new context to a todo addattribute  Adds a new attribute to a todo complete, do  Marks a todo as complete resume        Marks a todo as incomplete remove, rm    Removes a todo
+   edit          Edits an existing todo pri           Updates the priority of a todo depri         Removes the priority from a todo complete, do  Marks a todo as complete resume        Marks a todo as incomplete remove, rm    Removes a todo